 Bringing foresight into our schools has another benefit beyond thinking about the future; it has the ability to change the learning cultures of our institutions.
-Katherine Prince, in her paper “Innovating Toward a Vibrant Learning Ecosystem : Ten Pathways for Transforming Learning, highlighted learning cultures as one of the 10 pathways that are critical to transforming our current system of education.
-A vibrant learning culture is, according to Katherine, one where “…approaches go beyond simply pacing learning to each individual; they cultivate inquiry, creativity, play, and other attributes that support people in following their interests in meaningful collaborative contexts.
-Some learning cultures extend beyond formal learning environments to include, or facilitate connections with, community-based or informal learning experiences.”
+Learning cultures are critical to transforming our current system of education.
+A vibrant learning culture is one where approaches go beyond simply pacing learning to each individual; they cultivate inquiry, creativity, play and other attributes that support people in following their interests in meaningful collaborative contexts.
+Some learning cultures extend beyond formal learning environments to include, or facilitate connections with, community-based or informal learning experiences.

 Futures thinking can contribute to vibrant learning cultures.
 Thinking about the future teaches us to relish what we do not know yet encourages us to find out more, to become comfortable with uncertainty, and to fearlessly explore ideas and areas of study we may not have considered otherwise.

 As a young learner who had no concept of his own future, I hope you will consider joining me in support of Teach the Future.
 As a futurist, I know how powerful these methods are and how potentially transformative they can be for all levels, from the young learner to the education system in need of systemic change.